nanvel/blog/2016/06/business-terms.md

 ## CEO

 CEO stands for Chief Executive Officer.
+The highest-ranking full-time employee of the company to whom all other employees ultimately report.
+The CEO, in turn, reports directly to the full board of directors.

 CEO of a startup: